Alonso-del-Arte/chess/doc/Endgames.md

 you're not going to put the opponent king in check on the next move, make sure the opponent king can still make a move.

-One way of accomplishing the checkmate is to get your king close to the opponent king as you can.
+One way of accomplishing the checkmate is to get your king as close to the opponent king as you can.
 On a board as empty as this one, you can quickly get your queen where you need her, but make sure that any sudden approach of your queen puts the opponent king in check.

 ![King close, queen far](../diagrams/endgames/KingCloseQueenFar.png)